 As noted in the first part of this syllabus, students will be held to the George Washington University Code of Academic Integrity.
 Please read it, paying particular attention to the section on plagiarism (you will have been tested on the plagiarism policy).
-Should you have any questions or concerns bring them directly to me unless it has to do with my conduct toward you, in which case you should contact the Program Director.
-Your confidentiality will be preserved.
+Should you have any questions or concerns bring them directly to Professor Cornfield unless it has to do with his conduct toward you, in which case you may opt to contact the Program Director.
+Your confidentiality will be preserved in all instances.

 Politics is contentious by definition.
 Now and then things will be said in class that will offend your values and perhaps make you angry.
 You should speak up and disagree when you want to contribute to class discussion.
-However, personal attacks will not be tolerated in the classroom or in course deliverables (as they are, regrettably, in many real-world venues).
+However, personal attacks will not be tolerated in the classroom or in course deliverables

+(as they are, regrettably, in many real-world venues).

 Late submissions and class absences will be accepted with advance permission via email request, and excused retroactively for emergencies.
 Grade penalties will apply at the rate of one point per 24 hours for non-emergencies and non-approved extensions.
-While all class sessions are important to attend, the simulation on April 15 is especially important.
+While all class sessions are important to attend, the simulation on December 2 is especially important.